venuvikaash/ilink-mean-jul-2025/documents/04-rxjs-lab-guide.md

                     console.log( 'network issue' );
                 }

+                // if you want to terminate the request throw a custom error
-                const wrapperError = new Error( 'Something went wrong when fetching data from the server' );
+                // const wrapperError = new Error( 'Something went wrong when fetching data from the server' );
-                wrapperError.originalError = error;
+                // wrapperError.originalError = error;
-                throw wrapperError;
+                // throw wrapperError;

+                // if you want to recover from an error pass a recovery Observable return of([]);
             }

             getCommentsForFirstUsersWithNames( 'Bret', 'Samantha' ).subscribe(